 - degree of mutual commitment to a shared life

-- whether the relationship is or was registered under a law of a state or territory as a prescribed kind of relationship (there is no provision for this sort of registration in South Australia)
+- whether the relationship is or was registered under a law of a state or territory as a prescribed kind of relationship (there will soon be provision for this sort of registration in South Australia)

 - the care and support of children